EAST Certified

 Spurring Industry Change

-We encourage farmers that want to improve the welfare of their farmed animals to apply for EAST Certified certification and join us in building a kinder farming system in Taiwan.
+We encourage farmers that want to improve the welfare of their farmed animals to apply for EAST Certified certification and join us in building a more humane farming system in Taiwan.

 Empowering Consumers